natnael-wondwoesn/taaft-backend/frontend/README.md

 - Check browser console (F12) for any error messages
 - Verify that your backend API is running and accessible
 - Make sure the API endpoints in the code match your backend's API routes
+- If login fails, verify your credentials and ensure the authentication endpoint is correctly implemented on the backend